NewcastleRSE/microEMG-software/README.md

 - Improve and test GUI implementation on Windows and Linux
 - Update CI to 1) automatically update documentation (GUI PDF and `pymicroemg` `pdoc` documentation) and the Qt resource system when necessary and 2) include testing and static type checking in pull request checks.

-### Suggested UI improvements
-- The home and load page have a lot of text and/or fields.
-The home page text could be moved to a separate window linked to a toolbar icon, and the load widget could be replaced with a separate load window with multiple pages.

 Additional potential features are organised using the associate project board and issues (see not planned issues).

 ## Contributing